Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

   Heavy undergrowth                                                                        ---                                                                         20%      50%
   ------------------- ---------------------------------------------------------------------------------------------------------------------------------------------- -------- -------

+### Trees
-**Trees:** The most important terrain element in a forest is the trees, obviously.
+The most important terrain element in a forest is the trees, obviously.
 A creature standing in the same square as a tree gains a +2 bonus to Armor Class and a +1 bonus on Reflex saves (these bonuses don't stack with cover bonuses from other sources).
 The presence of a tree